 For infants, breast milk or infant formula should be the main drink.
 When your toddler has reduced breastfeeding or formula, full fat cow’s milk and water are recommended as the best drinks.
 Water should be the main drink as they grow.
 Fruit juice, cordial, soft drinks and flavoured milk are not needed.

-To reduce occurrence of early tooth decay, it is important that your child’s bottle and sippy cup only contains milk and water.
-Sweet drinks should be avoided. .
+To reduce the occurrence of early tooth decay, it is crucial that your child’s bottle and sippy cup only contains milk and water.
+You should avoid sweet drinks.